tholden/dynareOBC/ReadMe.txt

       variables.
       If MLVSimulationMode>0, DynareOBC generates simulated paths and average impulse responses for each model local variable (MLV) which is used in the model, non-constant, non-forward looking, and not purely backwards looking.
-Note that to generate impulse responses, you must enable the SlowIRFs option.
       If MLVSimulationMode>1, DynareOBC additionally generates simulated paths and average impulse responses for each non-constant MLV, used in the model, containing forward looking terms.
       If MLVSimulationMode=2, then DynareOBC takes the expectation of each forward looking MLV